kiba/Writings/fac/chp27_dwarven_affair.md

 # Chapter Twenty-seven: Dwarven Affair

 It was a hot sunny day on this world, and completely free of Grimm.
-Specialist Glen Black thought the latter was amazing, even with the heat.
+Specialist Glen Black thought the latter was amazing, even with the unbearable heat.
 The hardsuit that he would normally wear spoiled him completely.
 It has a built-in air conditioning and cooling system, which not only keeps him comfortable at all time, but also enhance performance in battle.

 Behind him was the rest of the "caravan", with everyone dressed in primitive clothing and armed with only basic melee weapons, made of a very strong steel alloy superior to the locals'.
 Part of the mission parameter is to blend in, not attract everyone's attention everywhere they go.